Competition for medical students: 2019/20

 Please note, this competition is now closed for 2019 and the winners have been announced.
 Details of the 2020/21 competition will be made available in spring 2020.

 Following on from the publication of our report with Picker on the current position regarding education and training in health and social care for our ageing population, we’re delighted to announce our new competition, in collaboration with the Medical Schools Council.

 This competition is open to all medical students in all UK medical schools working as groups or as individuals.
 Each medical school is invited to run their own competition, for which we have provided a prize fund for each school (£300 for the winner and £100 for each of two runners-up).
-The winning entries from each school will be submitted to the team here at Dunhill Medical Trust and we will shortlist five entries who will be invited to present their submissions to our Early Career Research Network forum in October 2019, where the attendees will pick an overall “winner of winners” for which there will be an additional prize of £500.
+The winning entries from each school will be submitted to the team here at Dunhill Medical Trust and we will shortlist three entrants who will be invited to present their submissions to a “winner of winners” competition for which there will be an additional prize of £500.

 Students are invited to read the report and design a teaching session that will engage their peers in the unique issues that arise when caring for older people, enabling them to develop skills or knowledge that will help in their future practice.
 The session should: